sjhloco/nornir_validate/README.md

 ## Compliance Report

-The *desired_state* (from input file) and *actual_state* (from devices) are fed into ***compliance_report.py*** and iterated through ***napalm_validate***  to produces a per-feature compliance report.
+The *desired_state* (from input file) and *actual_state* (from device) are iterated through ***napalm_validate*** to produces a per-feature compliance report.
 The features are grouped into an overall compliance report with the reports compliance status set to *false* if any of the individual features (and therefore sub-features) failed compliance.

-In this example compliance report the image and port-channel passed but the report failed due to BGP peer 10.10.254.3 not being defined (it is strict, no more, no less).
+In this example compliance report the image and port-channel passed but the report failed due to BGP peer 10.10.254.3 not being defined (is strict, no more or no less peers).

 !!!!!! amy use image instead (saved to desktop)

 ## Running nornir_validate

-*nr_val* can be run as a standalone script or imported into another project and use that scripts existing nornir inventory.
+*nr_val* can be run as a standalone script or imported into another project.

 ### Standalone

 When run as standalone *nr_val* creates its own nornir inventory looking in the *inventory* directory for *hosts.yml*, *groups.yml* and *defaults.yml*.

-By default input data is gathered from *input_data.yml* and the compliance report not saved to file.
+By default the input data is gathered from *input_data.yml* and the compliance report not saved to file.
 Either of these can be changed in the variables section at the start of *nr_val.py* or overridden using runtime flags.
-Specifying anything other than *None* for the *report_directory* enables saving the compliance report with a name in the format *hostname_compliance_report_YYYYMMDD-HHMM.json*
+Specifying anything other than *None* for the *report_directory* enables saving the compliance report with a name in the format of *hostname_compliance_report_YYYYMMDD-HHMM.json*

 ```python
 INPUT_DATA = "input_data.yml"